Azure/azure-policy/README.md

 ### Alias changes

 May 2020: Microsoft.DocumentDB/databaseAccounts/ipRangeFilter updated from a string property to an array.
-Please re-author your any custom definition to support the property as an array.
+Please re-author your custom definitions to support the property as an array.

+### Tag Contributor Role

+Current limitation causes errors using the Tag Contributor role with Tag related policies.
+We are aware of this issue and are working to resolve this.
+(ETA: End of calendar year).
+If assigning Tag Contributor role to managed identities handling remediation tasks on "Modify" effect policies, please assign Contributor role to the managed identity.